Explore the top Costa del Sol resorts

 Fuengirola has its own water park on the outskirts of town, its not as big as the one in Torremolinos but its a little cheaper and has a very good play area for younger kids, check their websites for offers and family passes.

-Another great attraction is the Bio parc, the zoo is very well kept and the scenery is beautiful, designed to mimic a rain forest, most importantly the animals always look happy and well cared for.
+One of the best attractions is the Bio parc, formerly known as Fuengirola Zoo, it’s very well kept and the scenery is beautiful, designed to mimic a rain forest, most importantly the animals always look happy and well cared for.
 There’s different exhibitions throughout the day a good cafe and in summer months they open in the evenings.

 For some much needed couple time book in a babysitter and get down to one of the best bars in Fuengirola, Speakeasy Jazz club.
 If you like jazz, or even just good live music and THE best cocktails around then this is the place to go.